akaaaashsingh/coffeekoding/README.md

 - 🤔 I’m looking for help with how to make a brownie
 - 💬 Ask me about the crazy JavaScript
 - 📫 How to reach me: invite me to a JavaScript project
-- ⚡ Fun fact: Your salary is your bribe to not pursue your dreams think wisely
+- ⚡ Fun fact: Your salary is your bribe to not pursue your dreams, think wisely

 ## Where are you?
  ```